Home » United Nations » United Nations Security Council Resolution 859 – Bosnia and Herzegovina

 Strongly condemning the disruption of public utilities (including water, electricity, fuel and communications), in particular by the Bosnian Serb party, and calling upon all parties concerned to cooperate in restoring them,

-See also United Nations Security Council Resolution 71 – International Court of Justice
+See also United Nations Security Council Resolution 1567 – International Criminal Tribunal for the former Yugoslavia (ICTY) - List of candidates for Permanent Judges

 Recalling the principles for a political solution adopted by the London International Conference on the Former Yugoslavia,